vygr/ChrysaLisp/doc/ASSIGNMENT.md

 (def-func-end)
 ```

-Here we have to declare function as trashing all as use of the C-Script
+Here we have to declare the function as trashing all as use of the C-Script
 compiler could end up allocating and therefore invalidating any register.
+We
+are also aliasing the name and id variables to do double duty to save some
+stack space and avoid a union !
+Naughty maybe , but heck this is how we get the
+performance and why we write in assembler :)

 The {} are just another way of declaring a string, like with "", just that {}
 allows embedded "" and via-versa.
 It's just a string in the end that gets